-2) Outside the U.S. sales.
+2) Outside the U.S. (OUS) sales.

-OUS sales in 2016, as a percentage of consolidated total USD sales, represented 50% compared to 49% in 2015.
-The increased strength of the USD in 2016 reduced UTMD's foreign currency sales by \$600 (5%).
+OUS sales in 2017, as a percentage of consolidated total USD sales, represented 51% compared to 50% in 2016.
+In contrast to the previous three years when the USD consistently and significantly strengthened relative to other currencies, the net negative impact of FX changes in 2017 was minimal.
 Prior to 2011, with only a few exceptions, UTMD's OUS sales were to other medical device companies and distributors, not to clinical end user facilities.
 After the acquisition of Femcare in 2011, UTMD began a transition to marketing directly to end users in countries where the Filshie Clip System had achieved significant acceptance.
 This also allows increased distribution opportunities for other UTMD devices which previously did not have significant third party distributor interest.
-In 2017, UTMD is distributing directly to medical facilities in Canada, the UK, France, Ireland and Australia.
-The Company's devices are also sold OUS through over 300 independent regional distributors.
+In 2017, UTMD distributed directly to medical facilities in Canada, the UK, France, Ireland and Australia.
+The Company's devices are also sold OUS through over 270 independent regional distributors.
 UTMD's website provides information that frequently results in unsolicited contacts from OUS entities.